 Liz Webster @mommaphysique

 Liz Webster is a mother, hair stylist and a second place winner in the 2014 NPC bodybuilding competition as a bikini competitor.
 Her Instagram feed is a veritable portfolio of Webster, her partner (he’s also a bodybuilder), their three kids, life in the gym, and days at the beach.

 She also posts the occasional recipe and tons of gentle motivation (without her screaming “get off your a**!” to her followers).
 She is also an affiliate of ID Life, a company that sells dietary supplements for athletes and bodybuilders.

 Dawn Lucy || Ageless Style @fashionshouldbefun

-Dawn Lucy is the 52 year-old siren behind the over-40 style blog Fashion Should Be Fun.
+Dawn Lucy is the over-50 siren behind the over-40 style blog Fashion Should Be Fun.
 Lucy is a style blogger, a high school English teacher, a wife and the mom of dogs.
 Her Instagram feed is replete with Lucy’s fresh and playful outfits, pics captured from her daily life in San Jose, California as well as her travels (it’s New York Fashion Week, people!).

 Annette Höldrich @THEladyofstyle

 Fifty-five year-old Annette Höldrich launched Lady of Style in 2013 as a way to provide style advice and inspiration for women over 40 – transcending trends in favor of ageless style and natural beauty.
 It is now one of the top blogs in Germany for women over 40.